Geriatric Nurse Practitioner – July 2009

-“Wait on the Lord; be of good courage, and He shall strengthen your heart; wait, I say, on the Lord!”
+“Wait on the Lord; be of good courage, and He shall strengthen your heart; wait, I say, on the Lord.”
 Psalm 27:14 (NKJV)

 Two days after Dr. S. gave me the news, one of my office mates told me she heard there was a federal job opening at the Veteran’s clinic as a home care Nurse Practitioner (NP).
 I emailed my resume to the Vice President (VP) and after three weeks she called me to schedule an interview on August 3.

-Then the VP, NP, and RN took turns asking me a list of pre-set questions and rated each of my answers on their form.
+Next, the VP, NP, and RN took turns asking me a list of pre-set questions and rated each of my answers on their form.
 Using my background as a visiting nurse, the Lord helped me give examples of how I would treat the patients and handle the situations they described.
-I thanked them for their time as I shook hands with them.
+I thanked them for their time and shook hands with them.
 As soon as I arrived home, I emailed a thank you note to the VP.
 I asked the Lord to open or close the door to this job.

-I arrived at the local veteran’s clinic and Jackie, NP took me to her office and explained the computer system and the antiquated charting system.
+On August 17, I arrived at the local veteran’s clinic and Jackie, NP took me to her office and explained the computer system and the antiquated charting system.
 Each provider had to type a long detailed progress note on the computer after making a home visit.
 Unfortunately, there was no dictation available.
 I was amazed that they still used DOS as part of their email system.
 I have not worked with DOS for over twenty years.

-Jackie picked up her heavy blue bag filled with her medical equipment and we got in her government car.
-As she drove, she told me about Ray, an elderly World War 2 veteran who lived alone and had recently had abdominal surgery.
+Jackie picked up her heavy blue bag filled with her medical equipment and we got into her government car.
+As she drove, she told me about Ray, an elderly World War 2 veteran who lived alone and recently had abdominal surgery.
 His daughter lived an hour away and checked on him weekly.
 Jackie suspected Ray still drove himself daily to a local restaurant for lunch even though he had not been cleared to resume driving.

 Ray answered Jackie’s knock and asked us to come into his unkempt living room.
 Jackie asked him how he was doing, reviewed his pain level, medications, and then checked his heart, lungs, and blood pressure.
 She then requested him to lie down on his bed for the abdominal exam.
 She opened the bandages onto a sterile blue paper field, put on gloves, removed the old dressing, and placed it in a plastic bag along with the soiled gloves.
 She put on new gloves and gently cleaned around the stitches while examining his incision.
 She reported to him that it was intact and there was no drainage or redness and placed a new sterile bandage on the site.